nickchase/k0s/docs/runtime.md

 In scenarios where Docker is managed via systemd, it is crucial that the `cgroupDriver: systemd` setting is included in the Kubelet configuration.
 It can be added to the `workerProfiles` section of the k0s configuration.
-An example of how the k0s configuration might look:
+For example:

 ```yaml
 apiVersion: k0s.k0sproject.io/v1beta1